If you’re in the market for new floors that are beautiful, durable, and affordable, then you may want to learn more about bamboo flooring.

-Once the boiling and drying has been completed the bamboo strips can be darkened through a process called carbonization.
+Once the boiling and drying have been completed the bamboo strips can be darkened through a process called carbonization.
 This process gives the naturally-light colored planks a color closer to hardwood floors.
-The process of carbonization uses steam and pressure to darken the bamboo, from shades of deep coffee to a light amber.
+The process of carbonization uses steam and pressure to darken the bamboo, from shades of deep coffee to light amber.
 Bamboo is also lovely in its natural color, and many homeowners choose to keep it natural or stain it any color of their choosing.

 Once the initial refinements are completed, the bamboo is then inspected and receives a grade of either A or B.

 Remember all of those trimmings that happened during the milling stage?
-Well all of those trimmings, or strands, don’t get wasted and thrown out – on the contrary – they are woven into intricate patterns and then compressed with a resin.
+Well, all of those trimmings, or strands, don’t get wasted and thrown out – on the contrary – they are woven into intricate patterns and then compressed with a resin.
 The result is a gorgeous and incredibly durable floor that is scratch-resistant, UV resistant, moisture-resistant, and is about twice as strong as regular bamboo flooring.